Smoke and Memory

 In Person

 – Help spiffy up of our UUCB Building and Grounds.
 Enjoyable work for all, in good company! party starts at 9AM with coffee and cake; but come anytime to help.
 Outdoor Projects include weeding, pruning, and improving the terrace and parking lots.
-Bring work gloves.
-Questions or suggestions contact PhilMaynard3@me.com
+Bring work gloves and sun hat.
+Questions or suggestions, contact Phil Maynard.

 In Person